Neuropsychology Post-Doctoral Fellowship

 Didactic experiences in the postdoctoral training program are both formal and informal.
 Formal activities include:

 Fellows also will be expected to complete readings in clinical neuropsychology, especially as they pertain to pediatric populations.
-Readings will be chosen for each fellow in consultation with neuropsychology faculty.
-Additional didactic and experiential activities will be designed to meet the criteria set forth by the Houston Conference, as stipulated by APPCN.
+Weekly readings are provided to supplement neuropsychology seminar topics.
+Additional readings may be chosen for each fellow in consultation with neuropsychology faculty.
 Finally, the fellow also takes part in the clinical teaching duties of the Psychology Division as appropriate.
-During the second year of the training program, fellows may provide vertical supervision of first-year postdoctoral neuropsychology fellows, predoctoral psychology interns or graduate student externs.
+During the second year of the training program, fellows provide vertical supervision of first-year postdoctoral neuropsychology fellows, predoctoral psychology interns or graduate student externs.

 Supervision and Evaluation